 If the invoice turns out to be a valid one, don’t panic.
 The point is that slowing things down while taking a good long look into the company AP system/processes can lead you to identify whether or not the vendor’s demands are legit or not.
 Are their threats backed up by fact and is it true that they simply weren’t paid on time?
 If so, then it’s definitely important to get busy and process the payment as quickly as possible.

-However, then it’s extremely important to investigate the AP system and AP processes to identify where it broke down, what happened and why, and which chain in the AP process is actually broken.
-Then, simply fixing the chain and fixing the process can ensure that the situation won’t ever happen again in the future.
+However, then it’s extremely important to investigate the AP system and AP processes.
+Identify where it broke down, what happened and why, and which chain in the AP process is actually broken.
+Fixing the chain and the process can ensure that the situation won’t ever happen again in the future.